Cape Town Gay Travel

 As someone who stayed in different Cape Town neighborhoods and walked through many others for two weeks, I can definitely offer advice for when to take extra caution and when to not be worried.

-Is Cape Town Safe to Visit?
+Is Cape Town Gay Travel Safe?